wbuchanan/crossvalidate/README.md

 - [ ] Should the kfold option cause the splitting to generate K-Folds in the validation set?
 Should this be an option?
 - [ ] Are we handling time-series/panel train/test splits in the best/most common way?
+- [ ] Should the type for tpoint be changed to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates?

 ### Testing
 Here are things that we need to test for this program: